 Our profits, like that of most financial institutions, depends to a large extent on our net interest income, which is the difference between our interest income on interest-earning assets, such as loans and investment securities, and our interest expense on interest-bearing liabilities, such as deposits and borrowings.
-Our interest rate sensitivity profile was asset sensitive as of December 31, 2020, meaning that our net interest income would increase from rising interest rates and decline in response due to falling interest rates.
-However, many assumptions are used to model the impact of interest rate fluctuations on our net interest income.
-Due to the inherent use of these estimates and assumptions, our models may not be an accurate indicator of how our interest income will be affected by changes in interest rates.
+Our interest rate sensitivity profile was asset sensitive as of December 31, 2019, meaning that our net interest income would increase more from rising interest rates than from falling interest rates.
+However, many assumptions are used to model the impact of interest rate fluctuations on our net interest income will be an accurate indicator of how our interest income will be affected by changes in interest rates.